hetong007/user2018tutorial/mxnet.md

 Outline
 ========================================================

-- Introduction
 - Configuration
-- ndarray: data type
+- NDArray
+- Train with MNIST
-- Train your Network
+- Train with Fashion-MNIST
-- Fine-tune
+- Pre-trained Models

-Introduction
+mxnet
 ========================================================

 `mxnet` is a package for

 - Deep Learning
-- GPU accelerating computation
+- GPU accelerated computation

 Configuration
 ========================================================